 Executive Summary

 We aim to explore how building shapes interact with urban policies and regulations.
-We plan to develop urban planning strategies aimed at mitigating Urban Heat Island effect as well as the impacts of, climate change to urban areas.
+We plan to develop urban planning strategies aimed at mitigating Urban Heat Island effect as well as the impacts of climate change to urban areas.
 We exploreg the relationship between variables like urban morphology, building heights, vegetation, green distribution, shadow and the UHI effect/ climate change (H M Abdul Fattah, 2024, p2)

 Research has shown that urban areas tend to have higher temperatures compared to the surrounding rural areas.
 This effect is known as the urban heat island (UHI) [1].
 The temperature increase within urban areas is known to lead to various problems including human health issues, increase in energy consumption thereby increasing greenhouse gas emissions, as well as further contributions to climate change.
 To reduce these effects there is need to identify factors related to UHI and take appropriate actions to mitigate its effect in urban areas.